slowjams/Pro-ASP.NET-Core-Identity/0-Auth-Source Code.md

          }
       }

-      // if you use [Authorize] even though there is no any arguemnt being used then policy will not be null if (policy == null)   // <-----------that's why default project template can only have app.UseAuthorization() not app.UseAuthentication() in the startup.cs
+      // policy won't be null if we use [Authorize] attribute, the policy will contain a DenyAnonymousAuthorizationRequirement if (policy == null)  // <---------------policy is null for those endpoints who are not used with [Authorize] attribute {
-      {
          await _next(context);
          return;